hackatbrown/apis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-**Note about errors:** When requests fail for any reason, an error will be returned in the form:
+**Note about errors:** When requests fail for any reason, a list of errors will be returned in the form:

-    {'error': "Some (hopefully) informative error message."}
+    {'error': ["Some (hopefully) informative error message.", "Possibly another message."]}

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -